Tank

 Modern tanks are versatile mobile land weapons platforms whose main armament is a large-calibre tank gun mounted in a rotating gun turret, supplemented by machine guns or other ranged weapons such as anti-tank guided missiles or rocket launchers.
 They have heavy vehicle armour which provides protection for the crew, the vehicle's munition storage, fuel tank and propulsion systems.
 The use of tracks rather than wheels provides improved operational mobility which allows the tank to overcome rugged terrain and adverse conditions such as mud and ice/snow better than wheeled vehicles, and thus be more flexibly positioned at advantageous locations on the battlefield.
 These features enable the tank to perform in a variety of intense combat situations, simultaneously both offensively (with direct fire from their powerful main gun) and defensively (as fire support and defilade for friendly troops due to the near invulnerability to common infantry small arms and good resistance against heavier weapons, although anti-tank weapons used in 2022, some of them man-portable, have demonstrated the ability to destroy older generations of tanks with single shots), all while maintaining the mobility needed to exploit changing tactical situations.
 Fully integrating tanks into modern military forces spawned a new era of combat called armoured warfare.

-Until the invention of the main battle tank, tanks were typically categorized either by weight class (ultralight, light, medium, heavy or superheavy tanks) or doctrinal purpose (breakthrough-, cavalry-, infantry-, cruiser-, antinfantry-, antitank-, operational-, qualitative reinforcement-, combined arms-, special operations-, or reconnaissance tanks).
-Some are larger and more thickly armoured and with large guns, while others are smaller, lightly armoured, and equipped with a smaller caliber and lighter gun.
+Until the invention of the main battle tank, tanks were typically categorized either by weight class (ultralight, light, medium, heavy or super-heavy tanks) or doctrinal purpose (breakthrough, cavalry, infantry, cruiser, antinfantry, antitank, operational, qualitative reinforcement, combined arms, special operations, or reconnaissance tanks).
+Some are larger and more thickly armoured and with large guns, while others are smaller, lightly armoured, and equipped with a smaller calibre and lighter gun.
 These smaller tanks move over terrain with speed and agility and can perform a reconnaissance role in addition to engaging hostile targets.
 The smaller, faster tank would not normally engage in battle with a larger, heavily armoured tank, except during a surprise flanking manoeuvre.